MaksimZinovev/automation-bookstore/README.md

 cd e2e-tests/
 npm install
 ```

-To init new npm project
+If you want to init new npm project
 ```shell
 cd e2e-tests
 npm init -y